jukent/koru-jekyll/README.md

 ```

 Run `docker-compose up --build` to (re)build the node.js and jekyll images and run the container.

+## Update Koru base

+Run `npm update koru-base` to update to the latest package version.

 ## Jekyll Development

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.

 To add a custom directory to your theme-gem, please edit the regexp in `jekyll-koru.gemspec` accordingly.

+## New Release for downstream sites

+* Commit and push your changes to Github
+* Create a new version on Github